What is a Syndet Soap or Shampoo Bar?

 - Source: Abbas, S., Goldberg, J.W. and Massaro, M. , Personal Cleanser Technology and Clinical Performance.
 Dermatologic Therapy, 17: 36-38

-It is important to remember that . . . all soap bars are not created equal!
+It is also important to remember that . . . all soap bars are not created equal!

 Poorly quality handmade soaps and mass-market commercial soaps often contain free Alkali which increases the pH and makes them harsh and drying to the skin.
 Allowing there to be some leftover alkali in the soap increases the shelf life and hardness of the soap bars, which is important when a bar needs to sit on a store shelf for years.